Help Save Sight!

 Robert is just one of more than 300,000 patients who came to Wills Eye Hospital last year for vision-saving care.
 Each of these individuals is personally important to us, and all of them benefitted directly from the generosity of our charitable donors.
 Wills Eye Hospital is a nonprofit charitable organization, which means that every service we provide depends on philanthropic support.

 That is why I invite you to join Joe Bilson and me to be a part of our treasured Fund for Vision donors, and urge you to please make a gift of $50, $100, or $250 to the Fund for Vision, our essential resource for addressing the hospitals top funding priorities.
+Gifts of $1,832 or more will qualify you for membership in the prestigious 1832 Society.
 Charitable donors have sustained our excellence ever since the hospital was established in 1832 by Quaker merchant James Wills.
 Over these many years, philanthropic support has enabled Wills Eye to grow and excel as an international leader in top-level care, research, and education.

 Now with my chief administrator’s hat on, I want to share some very exciting news!
 As you may know, Wills Eye has the most sought-after Residency and Fellowship programs in the world.
 These talented young physicians represent the future of ophthalmology…they will soon be saving the sight of people like Robert.